xeraa/integration-test-demo/README.md

 ## Build Tool

-Now we can start the Docker container from Maven so you can run:
+Now we can start the Docker container from Maven so you can run the following from this folder:

 ```sh
 mvn docker:start test docker:stop